 I am a Professor at the Santa Fe Institute.
-Until recently, I was a Professor in the Computer Science Department at the University of New Mexico, with a joint appointment in the Department of Physics and Astronomy.
 I study interesting things like quantum computation (especially post-quantum cryptography and the possibility of algorithms for Graph Isomorphism), phase transitions in NP-complete problems (e.g. the colorability of random graphs, or the satisfiability of random formulas) and social, biological, and technological networks (in particular, automated techniques for identifying important structural features of large networks).

 P vs. NP, Phase Transitions, and Incomputability in the Wild, given at the Turing Centenary Workshop on the Incomputable at the Kavli Royal Society International Center at Chicheley Hall.